cpawley/HHG2-MSP-Physics/Dirac notation.md

 The Dirac notation, also called bra-ket notation, refers to a simpler and more concise way of writing equations.
 In fact, the bra-ket notation is used to represent the inner product of a vector and its complex conjugate.
 In Quantum mechanics, that inner product lies in the Hilbert space (N-dimensional space).
 The Dirac notation is composed of a
-“bra” <𝛼⎹ and a “ket” ⎹𝛽> component.
-Thus, putting those two parts together, the inner product can be written as, <𝛼⎹𝛽> (Griffith & Schroeter, 2018; Sakurai & Napolitano, 2014).
+“bra” <𝛼\⎹ and a “ket” \⎹𝛽> component.
+Thus, putting those two parts together, the inner product can be written as, <𝛼\⎹𝛽> (Griffith & Schroeter, 2018; Sakurai & Napolitano, 2014).

 The dimensions of the vector depends on the degree of freedom of the parameter studied.
 For example, the spin vector of fermions is a two dimensional vectors because the spin of those particle can be either +1/2 or -1/2 (Sakurai & Napolitano, 2014).